 MIPER Program Objectives

-The objective of the MIPER program is to develop students’ analytical skills on issues related to:
+The objective of the MIPER program will be is to develop students’ analytical skills on issues related to:

 - The interaction between resources and economic and political development.